JeffersonLab/analyzer/README.md

 modules and even entire spectrometers.

-Currently, major efforts are underway (1) to develop an improved analysis framework jointly with [Hall C](http://www.jlab.org/Hall-C/) which will be based on the current Hall A software, and (2) to update the analyzer for the more demanding analysis requirements of 12 GeV experiments.
+Currently, major efforts are underway (1) to develop an improved analysis framework jointly with [Hall C](https://www.jlab.org/Hall-C/) which will be based on the current Hall A software, and (2) to update the analyzer for the more demanding analysis requirements of 12 GeV experiments.

-Further information can be found online [here](http://hallaweb.jlab.org/podd/).
+For more information, please see the [Wiki](https://redmine.jlab.org/projects/podd/wiki/).

 Compiling
 ---------
-The analyzer may be compiled with either make or SCons.
-The following software is prerequisite for analyzer 1.5
+The analyzer may be compiled with either make or SCons (recommended).
+The following are the main prerequisites for analyzer 1.6:

-* [ROOT](http://root.cern.ch) version 4 or higher, latest version (5.34)
+* [ROOT](https://root.cern.ch) version 5 or higher.
+The latest version
-  strongly recommended. root-config must be in your PATH.
+  (currently 6.12/06) is strongly recommended. root-config must be in your PATH.

-For analyzer 1.6 or higher, you will also need

 * [EVIO](https://coda.jlab.org/drupal/content/event-io-evio) version 4.0
   or higher.
-EVIO_INCDIR and EVIO_LIBDIR must be set to point to the EVIO installation locations.
+CODA must be set to point to the top of the installation location.

 ### Compiling with make
     make